csc3092015/csc309a2/README.txt

 ______________________________________________________________________
 Core Features:

-Bug    Points for Killing    Speed Level 1    Speed Level 2 Probability of Appearing
-Orange 1                     60               80         0.3
+Bug    Points  Speed Level 1   Speed Level 2  Probability of Appearing Orange 1          60               80                 0.3
 Red    3          75               100                0.3
 Black  5          150              200                0.4

 You may pause during the game
 Timer: 60 seconds countdown
-5 Food Items randomly selected from apples, oranges, and bananas
+5 Food Items: apples, oranges, plum, pear, and bananas are randomly created at the bottom half of the view port
 ______________________________________________________________________
 Rules: